wp-plugins/squirrly-seo/readme.txt

 * Added rel="prev" and rel="next" in head
 * Added SEO META Duplicates notification
 * Fixed the snippet for home page when the home is a specific page
+* Added more details in SEO Analytics
+*

 = 3.1.0 =
 * Added the Performance Analytics in Squirrly SEO Tab